-Every woman and every pregnancy is unique.
-There are significant hormonal and physiological changes that occur within the body during this time to create the miracle of a new life.
-These changes may be accompanied by a myriad of factors including increased functional demands, decreased energy, pelvic pain, sciatica, changes in the body’s biomechanics that leaves us needing to seek care to continue to thrive throughout pregnancy.
-As women’s health physical therapists, we work to assess your specific needs and develop a treatment plan to address your symptoms and improve overall function.
+Every woman and pregnancy is unique.
+During this time, there are significant hormonal and physiological changes that occur within the body.
+These changes may be accompanied by a myriad of factors including: increased functional demands, decreased energy, pelvic pain, sciatica, and other changes in the body’s biomechanics that may leave us seeking care to continue to thrive throughout our pregnancy.
+As women’s health physical therapists, we work to assess your specific needs and develop an individualized treatment plan to address your symptoms and improve overall function.

 How can physical therapy help?

 As functional movement specialists, we assess each woman at all stages of pregnancy and work to improve her current issues and function.
 We look forward to partnering with you in continued dialogue to ensure the most safe and healthy pregnancy and delivery.

 Is back pain or hip pain normal with pregnancy?

 Yes, BUT it doesn’t mean there isn’t something you can do to help improve it.
 There are a lot of changes that occur throughout each stage of pregnancy, so pain is normal, but there is a lot that we can do to reduce your pain and help improve your quality of life during pregnancy.

 No!
 An increased urge to urinate is normal at any stage of pregnancy but actual leaking is not and there is help!
 Hormones play a huge role in these changes but so do mechanics of movement as well as behavior associations.
 Physical therapy addresses all of these possibilities and can greatly improve and/or make this symptom disappear!